TCSE logo

 • Position paper (4 pages, including references): Describing a well-argued position in any area of quantum software engineering.

-• Fast Abstracts (2 pages, including references): Work in progress, challenges.
+• Fast Abstracts (2 pages, including references), describing Work in Progress and Challenges, insipring discussion and debate.

 Evaluation Criteria (inspired by ICSE 2025’s review criteria)